funbox/optimizt/README.md

 #### What does it do?

-This workflow will convert every JPG, JPEG and PNG file into AVIF and WebP.
+This workflow will convert every JPEG and PNG file into AVIF and WebP.

 #### Add Workflow